Friday, June 13, 2025

 Preventive Measures for Maintaining Health

-Keeping your candida albicans gut health in check starts with daily habits.
+Your daily habits can keep your candida albicans gut health in check.
 Begin with regular exercise, aiming for 30 minutes a day.
 This boosts your circulation and immunity.

-Also, make sure to get 7-9 hours of sleep each night.
-This helps keep your hormones in balance, which is key for digestion and fighting off inflammation.
+Also, get 7-9 hours of sleep each night.
+Eating a balanced breakfast every day helps to balance hormones, which helps with digestion and fighting inflammation.

 Lifestyle Foundations for Gut Resilience